-Prerequisite: a 200 level geography course or permission of Instructor.
+Prerequisite: a 200 level geography course or permission of instructor.

 The course considers the seaport as a modern transport node.
-Topics for discussion include: locational characteristics of ports; the "gateway" function vs. the terminal function of ports; the ter
+Topics for discussion include: locational characteristics of ports; the "gateway" function vs. the terminal function of ports; waterfront land use in modern port cities; the process of hinterland penetration and foreland development; and port competition and planning.